If you feel that your concerns have not been put right you can make a formal complaint.

 - a full investigation and a written response.

-- We will also give you details of VoiceAbility (the NHS Advocacy Service for Birmingham.
+- We will also give you details of POhWER (the NHS Advocacy Service for Birmingham).
 This is a free, confidential service, which is independent of Birmingham Women’s and Children's.
-VoiceAbility can help you make the complaint and support you throughout the process, including attending meetings with you.
+POhWER can help you make the complaint and support you throughout the process, including attending meetings with you.

 - If you have particular problems or disabilities we can find ways of providing you with the help and information you need.